ForNeVeR/Cerebellum/README.md

 About
 =====
 Cerebellum is simple server for sharing various kinds of data between various clients.
-Main focus will be made on to-do lists integrated with emacs org-mode files.
+Main focus will be made on to-do lists.

 Building
 ========
-To build current version of source code, execute following commands:
+To build current version of source code, use `rebar`:

-    $ cd Cerebellum
-    $ erl -make
+    $ rebar compile

 Usage
 =====